Makar Sankranti Festival Of Harvest

 The fourth day is – Mukkanuma

 On the first day, people celebrate Bhogi.
-Bhogi means people light a ‘Bonfire’ with logs of wood, and no longer useful materials. this indicated the Old Habits, Old Attachments to relation and material things are Sacrifice in the Fire of Knowledge of Rudra.
+Bhogi means people light a ‘Bonfire’ with wood logs and no longer valuable materials. this indicates that Old Habits, Old Attachments to relationships, and material things are Sacrifice in the Fire of Knowledge of Rudra.
 Here Rudra is Bonfire’.
-This activity indicates the people became very pure in thoughts and activities and starts a fresh lease of life.
-The fire purifies anything, like that the Bonfire purifies the People.
+This activity indicates that people became pure in thoughts and actions and started a fresh lease on life.
+The fire purifies anything like the Bonfire purifies People.

 On Festival Day:

-On Kanuma day relatives, friends, neighbours all followed by fun activities.
-They conduct Ox racing, Kite flying, Goat fightings and Cock fightings.
+On Kanuma day, relatives, friends, and neighbours are all followed by fun activities.
+They conduct Ox racing, Kite flying, Goat fighting and Cock fighting.
 They enjoy the day with great joy.

-On the fourth day, Mukkanuma the people worship the Natural Elements.
-In some areas, people eat non-veg food, but some area on the fourth day does not touch the Non-veg food.
+On the fourth day, Mukkanuma, the people worship the Natural Elements.
+In some areas, people eat non-veg food, but on the fourth day, some places do not touch Non-veg food.